 Article 1.
 I shall take interest in the projects of others before my own.
-In this capacity I will pay attention to what others are doing and see how I may help them bring those projects to fruition
+In this capacity, I will pay attention to what others are doing and see how I may help them bring those projects to fruition

 Article 2.
 I shall Participate as actively as possible in as many discussions as possible.
 That is to say that I will make sure to get to know the audience that is listening to me.
 This may include answering any and all tweets, commenting on blog posts and more

 Article 4.
 I shall not promote my work at the detriment of being social.
-I shall promote what I have done once for every ten comments, tweets or blog posts I have written.
+I shall promote what I have done once for every ten comments, tweets, or blog posts I have written.
 In so doing I make sure that the toxicity of repetition is not too severe for those following me.
 This takes into consideration that whilst some people may use the aforementioned social network for just ten minutes a day three times a week others may use it all day long.
-As a result I will respect the more frequent users of the social websites.
+As a result, I will respect the more frequent users of the social websites.

 Article 5.
 The rule of participation.
 This is the rule that if I go to an event for a certain website I must have spent a certain number of hours being active on the website.
-Social networks are to be thought of like skiing levels with degrees of achievment.
+Social networks are to be thought of as skiing levels with degrees of achievement.
 If you are new to a social network realise that when used properly the social network may be thought of as a way of life.
-In particular this means that if you go to a blogger event make sure that you have read a few blog posts before coming to the event.
-If you come to a seesmeetup make sure that you are with someone who has been an active participant.
+In particular, this means that if you go to a blogger event make sure that you have read a few blog posts before coming to the event.
+If you come to a Seesmeetup make sure that you are with someone who has been an active participant.
 If you come to a tweetup don’t sign up three days before with no understanding of what the site is about.

 This was written as a result of how disappointed I am with certain people and how they use twitter.
 If you feel that anything should be changed then let me know.
 It’s meant to be dynamic.